zslabs/zslabs/src/articles/pluggable-selectors.md

 }
 ```

 So what we've done is call a mixin before it is defined and allow those mixins to be plugged-in to.
-Let's try the same thing in SASS:
+Let's try the same thing in Sass:

 ```scss
 .panel {